 Gulf of Mexico rigs

-Rig counts in the Louisiana section of the Gulf of Mexico, or GOM, measure offshore rig activity in the United States.
+We have been discussing US onshore and offshore rig counts in the previous two sections of this series.
+Rig counts in the Louisiana section of the Gulf of Mexico (or GOM) indicate offshore rig activity in the United States.
 This area accounts for almost all offshore drilling in the country.
-The Gulf of Mexico rig count was down by four compared to the previous week, with 29 operating rigs in the week ending April 2, 2015.
+The GOM rig count was down by three compared to the previous week, with 46 rigs for the week ending March 13, 2015.

-In 2010, the Gulf of Mexico rig count fell sharply after BP’s (BP) Deepwater Horizon oil spill, which led to government-imposed restrictions.
+In 2010, the Gulf of Mexico rig count fell sharply after BP’s (BP) Deepwater Horizon oil spill, which led to government–imposed restrictions.
 The GOM rig count didn’t recover to pre-accident levels for several years.
-By September 2012, it averaged ~50 rigs.
-Then it started increasing and it reached 63 in August 2014.
-This year, it has averaged 47 so far.
-BP makes up 4.8% of the iShares Global Energy ETF (IXC).
+By September 2012, it averaged ~50 rigs and reached 63 in August.
+In 2014, the average rig count in the Gulf of Mexico was ~55.
+This year, it has averaged 51 so far.

 US offshore production unabated

 Despite a lower Gulf of Mexico rig count, US offshore oil projects are growing.
-According to the U.S. Energy Information Administration, or EIA, five deepwater projects began operations in the GOM in 4Q14.
-Stone Energy (SGY), Chevron (CVX), and Murphy Oil (MUR) operate these projects.
+According to the Energy Information Administration (or EIA), three deepwater projects began in the GOM in 4Q14.
+Stone Energy (SGY), Chevron Corporation (CVX), and Murphy Oil Corporation (MUR) operate these three mature oil fields.

-Murphy Oil accounts for 1.3% of the SPDR S&P Oil & Gas Exploration & Production ETF (XOP).
-Eight more projects are expected to come online in 2015, which will add 265,000 barrels of crude oil per day to production totals.
+Some of these companies are components of the SPDR S&P Oil & Gas Exploration & Production ETF (XOP).
+Stone Energy and Murphy Oil account for 2.3% of XOP.
+Eight more projects are expected to come online in 2015, which will add 265,000 barrels of crude oil per day.

 Gulf of Mexico activity may face headwinds in 2015

 Jack-up rigs are mobile offshore drilling units that perform drilling and work-over operations to lift or extract energy.
-According to the industry news organization Rigzone, jack-up rig use is likely to fall below 50% in 2015—lower than the 30% drop estimated earlier.
-This forecast is due mainly to lower crude oil prices.
-In comparison, marketed utilization of jack-up rigs was 91% in January 2014.
+According to the industry news organization Rigzone, jack-up rig utilization is likely to fall below 50% in 2015, lower than the 30% drop estimated earlier.
+This is due mainly to lower crude oil prices.